osmosis-labs/osmosis/x/validator-preference/README.md

   - Unstake the existing tokens (run the same unbond logic as cosmos-sdk staking).
   - Update the validator distribution weights.
   - Stake the tokens based on the new weights.
-- Give users a single message to stake {X} tokens, according to their validator-set preference distribution.
+- Give users a single message to delegate {X} tokens, according to their validator-set preference distribution.
-- Give users a single message to unstake {X} tokens, according to their validator-set preference distribution.
+- Give users a single message to undelegate {X} tokens, according to their validator-set preference distribution.
 - Give users a single message to claim rewards from everyone on their preference list.
-- If a user does not have a validator-set preference list set and has is attempting to stake do the following;
+- If a user does not have a validator-set preference list set and has is attempting to delegate do the following;
   - Make their preference list default to their current staking distribution.
 - If a user has no preference list and no staking, then return error for messages.